-NIJ Level I specifies testing for .22 Long Rifle and .38 Special and is effectively obsolete.
+There are currently five commonly used threat levels specified in the current NIJ standards, as shown in the adjacent table.
+NIJ I for .22 Long Rifle and .38 Special is effectively obsolete.

 The NIJ standards are useful in providing standardized testing benchmarks and procedures for industry.
-They do have limitations though which ballistic protection product buyers should be aware of:
+They do have limitations though which product buyers should be aware of:

 - The standards from the 1980s and the threat rounds specified are not the ones most likely to be encountered anymore.

 - The standards only require a material sample to be tested, not the final product.
 For a ballistic shield this means that any windows, handle anchors, and other potentially weak areas are not required to be tested.